Kevinsillo/pc-info-powershell/README.md

 Install packages like Linux with Chocolatey.
 This script install Choco packages from an array.

 ### How to Use
 Edit the file and introduce name of Choco packages.
-Later execute it in Powershell with elevated privileges.
+Example:
 ```powershell
 $packages = @(
     "vscode","nodejs-lts","postman","mongodb","robo3t","7zip"
     )
 ```
+Later execute it in Powershell with elevated privileges.